 - In a second row, the balance of the Internal transfers account is being put to zero; as its counterpart, the account in foreign currency should be entered.

 The amount used for this transaction, both in basic currency and in foreign currency, has to be excluding VAT.
 Obviously, the exchange rate that has to be used is the same one as the one being used in the preceding transaction.

-In the example, the basic currency is the CHF.
-We are dealing with a national purchase, but paid from a foreign curency account (EUR).
+In the example, the basic currency is the EUR.
+We are dealing with a national purchase, but paid from a foreign currency account (USD).

 When a new transaction is being entered, the data in the above mentioned columns have to be completed.

 When some values of the transaction row are modified, the program completes the transaction with the predefined values.
 If these values do not satisfy the user's requirements, these have to be modified in the transaction row.